 FINDING: The Applicant shall follow these procedures.
 Requirement is satisfied with the Conditions of Approval below.
+Criteria met.

 - E. Requirements for approval.
-No partitioning shall be approved unless the following requirements are met. - The proposal is in compliance with the applicable zoning regulations.
+No partitioning shall be approved unless the following requirements are met. - 1.
+The proposal is in compliance with the applicable zoning regulations.
 All lots conform to the applicable lot standards of the zoning district including density, lot area, dimensions, setbacks, and coverage.

-FINDING: Density, lot area, dimensions, setbacks, and coverage standards will be reviewed during the Site Plan Review and building permit process.
+FINDING: Density, lot area, dimensions, setbacks, and coverage standards will be reviewed during the Subdivision Review, Site Plan Review, and building permit process.
+Criteria does not apply.